LiamLlamazares/math_blog/assets/latex_docs/PDEs/3. Sobolev spaces/2023-07-12-PDEs-3-Sobolev_spaces.md

 \end{aligned}$$
 </div>

-Taking limits, we conclude from Proposition
+Taking limits we conclude from Proposition
 [6](#app pn) that

 <div>
 $$\begin{aligned}